investorschool/misc-documents/diligence.md

 	Do you have an accountant
 	How do you keep track of the books
 	How do you make money

+* Founders

+	How many founders are there?
+	Who are the founders and what is their background?
+	Do the founders have expertise in the vertical or experience running a company?
+	How did the founders meet?

 * Organizational

-	How many founders
-	Who are the founders and their background
-	Do the founders have experience in the vertical or running companies
 	How is equity split
 	Who is the CEO
 	Who is on the Board